Does your quality system live up to GPP or GMP standards?

 Canada is leading the way in establishing regulatory guidance that support this need and many producers are willing to go the extra mile and take on GMP practices because they realize the value it has for consumers and patients.

 Understanding the differences between GPP and GMP is critical to produce quality product.
 The differences can be complicated however, which is why it's so important to consult with an experienced Master Grower.
-For more information, and actionable tips from our Master Grower on how to improve your yields and processes, please visit our Seed for Success consulting program.

 To find out more about GrowerIQ and how we can help, fill out the form to the right, start a chat, or contact us.